FlavScents AInsights Entry for 1-Penten-3-ol (CAS: 616-25-1)

 6. Regulatory Status (Regional Overview)

-In the United States, 1-penten-3-ol is generally recognized as safe (GRAS) for use in flavors by FEMA.
-In the European Union, it is regulated under Regulation (EC) No 1334/2008, and its use in flavors is permitted.
+In the United States, 1-penten-3-ol is recognized as GRAS (Generally Recognized As Safe) by FEMA for use in flavors.
+In the European Union, it is regulated under Regulation (EC) No 1334/2008 and has an assigned FL number.
 The United Kingdom follows similar regulations post-Brexit.
-In Asia, including Japan and China, 1-penten-3-ol is used in flavors and fragrances, but specific regulatory details may vary.
-In Latin America, countries like Brazil and members of MERCOSUR have their own regulations, which generally align with international standards.
+In Asia, including Japan and China, it is generally accepted for use in flavors, though specific regulations may vary.
+In Latin America, countries like Brazil and those in MERCOSUR typically align with international standards, but local regulations should be consulted.

 Citation hooks: FEMA; EFSA; national authority publications